 PROS OF PRIVATE LABEL

 1) More control.
 I’ve been over this so I won’t belabor it.
 The main advantage over a private label company is that you can control as much of it as you want.
 Want to ship your product in sexy boxes?
 Do it up.
 Want to include a personalized note to each customer?
-Fuck it, why not.
+To hell with it it, why not.
 Don’t like the person in charge of shipping?
-Fire that bitch.
+Fire that individual.
 You’re the king.

 2) Better profit margins.
 Since you’ll be ordering and manufacturing things on a larger scale than dropshipping, you’ll be able to pay less for your products.
 And because you have a unique brand, you’ll be able to charge more to your customer.
 I currently have one product that I get made for $2.00 a unit, and it sells for $40.00 in the local currency.
 And that price is considered reasonable.
 The biggest markup I can get away with in my dropshipping store is 200%.

 Now, will these better margins make up for the additional costs incurred by starting a private label store rather than a dropshipping store?
 Not immediately (it will take awhile to move your stock, some of it you’ll have to move at a discount), but if you’re in it for the semi-long term, it will pay off.